indexeddbshim/IndexedDBShim/README.md

     <https://github.com/axemclion/IndexedDBShim/issues/296>, however, for
     a remaining issue this fix does not currently overcome.)
-- __cursorPreloadPackSize__ - Number indicating how many records to preload for caching of (non-multiEntry) `IDBCursor.continue` calls.
+- __cursorPreloadPackSize__ - Number indicating how many records to preload for caching of `IDBCursor.continue` calls.
 Defaults to 100.
 - __DEFAULT_DB_SIZE__ - Used as estimated size argument (in bytes) to underlying WebSQL `openDatabase` calls.
 Defaults to `4 * 1024 * 1024` or
     `25 * 1024 * 1024` in Safari (apparently necessary due to Safari creating